Collision-Aware Object-Goal Visual Navigation via Two-Stage Deep Reinforcement Learning: Experiments

-We deploy the proposed training method on the following navigation models. {\bf Baseline}\cite{baseline} concatenates the image feature with the word embedding or class label of the target object as the input of the navigation policy network. {\bf HOZ}\cite{hoz} utilizes hierarchical object-to-zone graph to guide the agent. {\bf L-sTDE}\cite{lstde} calculates the object layout gap between different scenes to adjust the prediction of the navigation policy. {\bf AKGVP}\cite{akgvp} leverages the language-image pertaining model to align knowledge graph with visual perception, achieving state-of-the-art navigation performance. {\bf MJOLNIR-r}\cite{mjol} utilizes context vectors and the graph convolutional neural network to learn parent-target hierarchical object relationships. {\bf TDANet}\cite{tdanet} learns spatial and semantic relationships of objects through a novel target attention module and the Siamese network design.
-Since TDANet only uses object detection results, we add image features encoded by the CLIP\cite{CLIP} model to TDANet for collision prediction of the proposed method.
+We deploy the proposed training method on the following navigation models. {\bf Baseline}\cite{baseline} concatenates the image features with the word embedding or class label of the target object as the input of the navigation policy network. {\bf HOZ}\cite{hoz} utilizes hierarchical object-to-zone graph to guide the agent. {\bf L-sTDE}\cite{lstde} calculates the object layout gap between different scenes to adjust the prediction of the navigation policy. {\bf AKGVP}\cite{akgvp} leverages the language-image pertaining model to align knowledge graph with visual perception. {\bf MJOLNIR-r}\cite{mjol} utilizes context vectors and the graph convolutional neural network to learn parent-target hierarchical object relationships. {\bf TDANet}\cite{tdanet} learns spatial and semantic relationships of objects through a target attention module and the Siamese network design; image features encoded by the CLIP\cite{CLIP} model are added for collision prediction.

-According to the training data of the selected navigation models, We use two offline datasets from the AI2THOR environment, which vary in target objects, labels of object detection, etc. The setting of Offline Data 1 follows \cite{akgvp} with 80 rooms as the training set and 20 rooms as the test set.
+Two offline datasets in the AI2THOR environment are used, which vary in target objects and labels of object detection.
+The setting of Offline Data 1 follows \cite{akgvp} with 80 rooms as the training set and 20 rooms as the test set.
 The setting of Offline Data 2 follows \cite{mjol} with 80 rooms as the training set and 40 rooms as the test set.

-The evaluation results of different models using the proposed training method are reported in Table~\ref{tab_comp}.
-It is observed that the proposed method improves navigation performance satisfactorily with higher collision-free SR and SPL for all the selected models.
-In Offline Data 1, L-sTDE and AKGVP using the proposed method increase CF-SR by 5.3\% and 3.9\%, and CF-SPL by 1.9\% and 1.2\%, respectively.
-In Offline Data 2, MJOLNIR-r and TDANet increase CF-SR by 8.5\% and 7.0\%, and CF-SPL by 3.1\% and 2.4\%, respectively, after using the proposed method.
+The evaluation results of different models using the proposed training method are presented in Table~\ref{tab_comp}.
+It is observed that the proposed method improves navigation performance consistently with higher CF-SR and CF-SPL for all the selected models.
+Specifically, in Offline Data 1, L-sTDE and AKGVP using the proposed method increase CF-SR by 5.3\% and 3.9\%, and CF-SPL by 1.9\% and 1.2\%, respectively.
+In Offline Data 2, MJOLNIR-r and TDANet increase CF-SR by 8.5\% and 7.0\%, and CF-SPL by 3.1\% and 2.4\%, respectively.